 Nature Conservation An important part of our work and involves planning, practical management and advisory work.
 Rangers use a combination of skills and expertise including traditional countryside management techniques, and modern ecological techniques for surveying and monitoring habitats and wildlife.
 This expertise is also used in the events and activities which we organise to promote the benefits of Birmingham's natural heritage.

-Events 'Get Out and About' with Birmingham Parks Ranger Service and our annual programme of events.
-Whether you enjoy getting down and dirty on a conservation workday, delving into a pond to find what creatures are lurking in its depth or just experiencing the tranquility and beauty of Birmingham's natural spaces we offer something for everyone.
+Events Please visit our events page to find out what's on and tell us about your event.
+Whether you enjoy getting down and dirty on a conservation workday, delving into a pond to find what creatures are lurking in its depth or just experiencing the tranquillity and beauty of Birmingham's natural spaces we offer something for everyone.
 Join in the fun and get the most out of your parks and their natural resources.

 Community & Safety Parks are for everyone to enjoy.
 Places where children can learn and play, friends and family can meet and individuals can walk the dog, exercise or just get away from the stresses of modern living.
 Birmingham Parks Rangers work with local partners to make parks safe and welcoming places to visit.

 Education Our parks are places of lifelong learning.
 We instinctively want to explore and discover, observe and reflect on the wonders of nature.